Call on governments to include population in biodiversity agreement

 Parties to the Convention are now considering how its vision of "living in harmony with nature" by 2050 can be met.
-The new framework will be launched at a meeting in Beijing in October 2020 and governments are participating in a series of meetings to establish the "Post-2020" framework now.
+The new framework will be launched at a meeting in Kunming, China, in October 2020 and governments are participating in a series of meetings to establish the "Post-2020" framework now.

 A sample letter addressed to the UK government which you can use, or adapt for your own government, is below.

 Dear [Minister's name]

-As you will be aware, the Convention on Biodiversity is currently undergoing review, with the post-2020 targets and mechanisms due to be set at the Conference of the Parties in Beijing in October 2020.
+As you will be aware, the Convention on Biological Diversity is currently undergoing review, with the Post-2020 Global Framework due to be set at the Conference of the Parties in Kunming in October 2020.
 The government must use its influence to ensure that this new framework addresses one of the fundamental drivers of biodiversity loss: unsustainable human population.

-As you will also know, many of the Convention's existing "Aichi Targets" are not expected to be reached by their deadline of next year.
+Most of the Convention's existing ‘Aichi Targets’ have been missed.
 While there are many reasons for this, failure to address the issue of human population growth is certainly among them.

-The Sixth Mass Extinction is an irreversible environmental catastrophe which, if not arrested, will inevitably bring profound harm to human beings through its decimation of ecosystem resources on which we are wholly dependent.
+The Sixth Mass Extinction is an irreversible environmental catastrophe which, if not arrested, will inevitably bring profound harm to humans through its decimation of ecosystem services on which we are wholly dependent.
 Ignoring the fundamental contribution of human population growth to this crisis is untenable and irresponsible.
-Human population growth can be ended and reversed through actions which also improve people's lives in multiple other ways: Lifting them out of poverty, providing high quality education, empowering women, and ensuring everyone can access and freely use high quality family planning services all reduce family size and population growth.
-Schemes taking this approach have also proven successful at local level in protecting biodiversity.
+The most effective solutions to overpopulation improve people's lives: advancing gender equity, ensuring everyone can access quality education and family planning, alleviating poverty and promoting smaller family size.
+Small-scale schemes taking this approach have proven very successful at protecting biodiversity at a local level – it is high-time they gain global attention.

 In the UK, letters can be addressed to Secretary of State Rt Hon Theresa Villiers MP via firstname.lastname@example.org or the postal address, 2 Marsham Street, London, SW1P 4DF.

 If you are a citizen of another country, please contact your ministry of the environment.